Broadcast Your Love: Messaging Change

-Our whole society revolves around communication, whether it is in a digital space or in face-to-face conversations.
+The fact is our whole society revolves around communication, whether in a digital space or face-to-face conversation.
 Try to think of a situation where you are trying to accomplish pretty much any goal.
 Do you want to get your weekend plans figured out with your friends?
 You need to be able to communicate.
 Negotiations with your parents?
 You need to be able to communicate.
-How about completing school assignments and homework?
-This may not be one you’re too happy about, but you still need to communicate.
+How about completing school assignments?
+That may not one you’re not too happy about, but you still need to communicate.

 Are you ready to turn up your game a notch?
-Well, stay tuned and connected and we’ll keep “broadcasting our love.”
+Well, stay tuned and connected, and we’ll keep “broadcasting our love.”